 I sip non-fat cappuccinos in cafes in my Kootenay Mountain hometown, while waiting for one of my four children to finish their dance, choir, soccer, curling, or music lessons.
 Oh, and I write.

 I just released my book Homeschool Mama Self-Care, I offer one-to-one coaching and online courses, host guests at my bed & breakfast, stare at impressionist art, listen to classical and jazz, and read like a hungry baby bird.

 I write here about our homeschooling and homesteading life.

 From mid-September to late April, I homeschool (self-directed style) three of my four children.

-I spend much of my days giving writing feedback, practice French sentences and Latin verbs, and read on plate tectonics to ancient civilizations.
+I spend much of my days giving writing feedback, practicing French sentences and Latin verbs, and reading on plate tectonics to ancient civilizations.

 By February, I want to fly to a tropical location.
 And by April’s end, I have decided to unschool, again.

 In that unschool season, we spend more time outside.